-When you use the same words or when you use someone else’s ideas and hand it in as your own work this is considered plagiarism.
+When you use the same words or someone else’s ideas and hand it in as your own work this is considered plagiarism.
 This is not accepted at any level of study.

-Turnitin.com provides a service for checking academic work for possible sources of plagiarism.
-Your tutor will provide details on what they consider plagiarism to be and how to maintain your academic integrity.
-NMIT has a policy of allowing students to check your Turnitin reports prior to formally submitting your assignments - and it all happens within NMIT moodle.
+Turnitin provides a service for checking academic work for possible sources of plagiarism.
+NMIT enables students to check their Turnitin reports on Moodle, prior to formally submitting assignments.

 Generative Artificial Intelligence, also known as AI is relatively new and progressive.
 The NMIT AI Policy was developed in 2023 and is adapting with the constant changes in technology.
 It’s important for students to refer to this document before using AI in any of their course work and academic assessments.
 See Artificial Intelligence (AI) – Guidelines for Ākonga (students).